Store Hours

 Grow Zone 4-9

-Here at Patuxent Nursery, all native trees are clearly marked with the Maryland state flag for your convenience.
-Come see our current selection!
+At Patuxent Nursery, native perennials are marked with the Maryland state flag for easy identification.

 Come find the perfect Native Trees for your home landscaping at Patuxent Nursery!